Government assistance for families

 - Your income and assets of both you and your partner (if you have one) are below certain amounts

-There are a number of other requirements, so contact your local DHS service centre for more information.
+There are a number of other requirements, so contact your local DHS service centre for more information, or check the website here.

 Multiple Birth Allowance

-Not available for twin parents, unfortunately; but if you have had triplets (or more) and you receive Family Tax Benefit, you will automatically receive an extra payment each fortnight.
+Not available for twin parents, unfortunately; but if you have had triplets (or more) and you receive Family Tax Benefit, you will automatically receive an extra payment.